msssk/jsbp/codecon.md

 ### Clean, Legible Coding

+* Avoid abbreviating or truncating the words used in variable names (reduces readability and increases likelihood of typos)
+* Spell the words used in variable names correctly and consistently
 * Keep source code free of unused variables
 * Do not commit unreachable code
 * Do not commit code with `debugger` statements